klaviyo/klaviyo-android-sdk/README.md

 ### Rich push notification

-In order for rich push notifications to work on your app, your app needs to be on or above version 1.2.0-beta of the Klaviyo SDK
+In order for rich push notifications to work on your app, your app needs to be on version 1.2.0-beta of the Klaviyo SDK.
+This feature is currently only available for a focus group and should be available to everyone else fairly soon.

 ## Code Documentation